Religion in the Maldives: Islam

+Religious minorities

 Christianity

 Christianity constitutes a minority religion within the Maldives.
 Felix Wilfred notes that the Christian population in the Maldives to be approximately 1,400 individuals, representing about 0.4% of the total population.
 The small community of Christians exists amidst a predominantly Muslim society, adhering to the state religion of Islam.
 Despite their minority status, these Christians maintain their faith, often practicing in private due to legal restrictions on public displays of non-Islamic religions in the Maldives.

 Citizens in the Maldives who seek to convert to Christianity face the consequence of automatic loss of their citizenship.
 President Maumoon Abdul Gayoom asserted that the Maldives' preservation of its independence is contingent upon maintaining its status as a wholly Muslim nation.
 However, the Maldivian High Commission in Colombo refuted reports of persecution in 1998, stating them to be inaccurate and unfounded.

 The presence of the Portuguese in the region marked the introduction of Christianity to the Maldives.
 However, rather than genuine conversion, the adoption of Christianity among the Maldivians was primarily motivated by the severe persecution and torture inflicted by the Portuguese upon those who adhered to Islam.
 Faced with the choice between conversion and survival, some locals reluctantly embraced Christianity.
 In 1558, the Portuguese established a modest garrison with a Viador (Viyazoru), overseeing a trading post in the Maldives, which they governed from their principal colony in Goa.
 Despite their efforts to impose Christianity on the populace, only a portion of the nobility succumbed to conversion.